jima80525/jima_codes_blog/in_progress/git_python.md

 One of the things Git is fairly good at is understanding the common ancestors of different branches and automatically merging changes together.
 If the same section of code has been modified in both branches, Git can't figure out what to do.
 When this happens, it stops the merge part-way through and gives you instructions how to fix the issue.
 This is called a 'merge conflict'.

-### Rebasing
+## Rebasing
 Rebasing is similar to merging, but behaves a little differently.
 In a merge, if both branches have changes, a new 'merge commit' is created.
 In rebasing, Git will take the commits from one branch and 'replay' them, one at a time, on the top of the other branch.

 I won't do an explicit demo of rebasing here because setting up a demo to show this is a bit tricky in text *and* there is an excellent web page I'll reference at the end of this section that covers the topic graphically and explains it quite well.

-### Cherry-picking
+## Cherry-picking
 Cherry picking is another method for moving commits from one branch to another.
 Unlike merging and rebasing, though, in cherry-picking you specify exactly which commits you mean.
 The easiest form of this is just specifying a single SHA:
 ```console
 git cherry-pick 4a4f4492ded256aa7b29bf5176a17f9eda66efbb
 ```
 This tells Git to take the changes that went into `4a4f4492ded256aa7b29bf5176a17f9eda66efbb` and apply them to the current branch.

-This feature can be very handy when you just want a particular change on your branch, but not the entire branch that change was made in.
+This feature can be very handy when you just want a particular change on your branch, but not the entire branch that change was made on.

+{% alert %}
 I can't leave this topic without recommending an excellent resource for learning about Git branches.
 The [Learn Git Branching](https://learngitbranching.js.org/) website provides a set of exercises using a Git-like language and graphical representations of commits and branches to clearly explain the difference between merging, rebasing, and cherry-picking (along with a few other topics).
 I **highly** recommend spending some time working through these exercises.
+{% endalert %}

 ## Working with Remote Repos